Rubberverse/qor-caddy/SetupTroubleshooting.md

 - **Potentially invalid ADAPTER_TYPE value**

+> [!NOTE]
+> This check is currently broken and will be fixed later on, just well, need to learn non-bash scripting better

 If you're using a config adapter that's not one of the following: caddyfile, json, yaml in your custom-built image, then you can discard this error.

 However if you're using our Caddy image, it means that your `ADAPTER_TYPE` environmental variable is set **wrong**.
 Please make sure it's one of the supported values which is `caddyfile`, `json` or `yaml`!